If you’ve never visited any Aztec ruins in Mexico, you might not know all that much about the Aztecs.

 Which is a relief, because we need to get back to the city for our fight home early the next morning.

 But it’s not quite the end of the story.
 We still have the second half of the series to film, which involves building a replica Aztec pyramid of our own – as you do.
-So we’ll be coming back to Mexico again soon, and if you want to find out what ridiculousness we had to go through to get that done, any maybe learn a little more about the Aztecs, check back soon for a full, thorough, and entirely unhelpful report.
+So we’ll be coming back to Mexico again soon, and if you want to find out what ridiculousness we had to go through to get that done, and maybe learn a little more about the Aztecs, check out my full, thorough, and entirely unhelpful report at An Unhelpful Guide to… Tepoztlan, Mexico.

 Watch Lost Pyramids of the Aztecs